What course resources are available to SEAS faculty?

 Biglab and Speclab

-Contact CETS for access to Biglab/Speclab and any related special requests (such as specific ports being opened on Speclab).
+Biglab and Speclab are Linux machines that are available online to support course assignments that are resource-intensive or have other special requirements.
+Contact CETS for access and any related special requests (such as specific ports being opened on Speclab).
 Additional information can be found at:

 Online Course Management